phalcon-orphanage/docs/en/api/phalcon_annotations.md

 ```php
 public function getProperties( string $className ): array;
 ```
-Returns the annotations found in all the class' methods
+Returns the annotations found in all the class' properties

 ```php